junxit/us-congress-bills-116/metadata.md

 - 2019-12-05 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Wicker with an amendment in the nature of a substitute.
 With written report No. 116-164.
 - 2019-12-05 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Wicker with an amendment in the nature of a substitute.
 With written report No. 116-164.
 - 2019-12-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 314.
+- 2019-12-18 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S7164-7165)
+- 2019-12-18 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S7164-7165)